Teahouse Treks

 Day 11: Acclimatization Day in Samdo

-Today is another important acclimatization day before heading toward Dharamsala and Larkya La Pass.
-You can take a short hike to a nearby viewpoint or toward the old trade route near the Tibetan border area, depending on weather and group condition.
+Another important rest-and-adjust day before Dharamsala and Larkya La Pass.
+Depending on the weather and how the group is doing, you can take a short hike to a nearby viewpoint or out toward the old trade route near the Tibetan border.

-This day also gives time to rest, check gear, drink enough water, and prepare mentally for the high pass crossing.
-Your guide will check the weather, trail condition, and group health before moving higher.
+It’s also a good day to slow down — rest, check your gear, drink plenty of water, and get mentally ready for the high pass ahead.
+Your guide will be watching the weather, trail conditions, and the group’s health closely before giving the go-ahead to move higher.

 • Altitude: Samdo – approx. 3,875m / 12,713ft